(A chapter of Akayama DanJay.)

 “Did you know anyone there?
 Any friends I could talk to?”

-Jay rest his head on one hand and spun his pen with the other in contemplation.
+Jay rest his head on one hand and spun his pen with the other.
 “Someone at the college arranged the monks’ lecture.
 Maybe I could contact them.”

 “Sorry I wasn’t more helpful.”

 “You were very helpful.
 Thanks for taking the time to talk.”
 Jay pocketed his notepad and pen and pulled out his phone.
 He looked up Sheridan Cliff-Side College’s contact-page.
 “I’ll call their event-coordinator.”

 “Why not come to Wyoming?
 You could interview them in person and check out the lecture-hall yourself.”